forumone/docker-composer/README.md

 # About this Image

-Images built from this repository are parallel implementations of the Docker Hub's [`library/composer`](https://hub.docker.com/_/composer) image, with Composer `1.10` are built with [hirak/prestissimo](https://packagist.org/packages/hirak/prestissimo) pre-installed globally.
+Images built from this repository are parallel implementations of the Docker Hub's [`library/composer`](https://hub.docker.com/_/composer) image, with Composer version `1.10` is built with [hirak/prestissimo](https://packagist.org/packages/hirak/prestissimo) pre-installed globally.

 ## Composer Versions and Tags